sofwerx/cogwerx-face-classification-tx2/README.md

+## General
-This repo contains a dockerfile and src files for orriaga's face-classification routines Build for Jetson TX2, JetPack 3.1, using L4T 28.
+This repo contains a dockerfile and src files for orriaga's [face-classification](https://github.com/oarriaga/face_classification) routines

+Build for Jetson TX2, JetPack 3.1, using L4T 28.
 Installs Python3, Tensorflow-gpu, OpenCV3.3 and supporting libraries